ShaneD20/Mu-Lang-Compiler/README.md

 ```
 ## Bitwise Operators
 Mu uses standard operators for bitwise and, or, xor, and not. ( &, |, ^, ~ ).
-In the future Mu will support bit shifting left or right, but the implemtation is still being thought out.
+In the future Mu will support bit shifting left or right, but the implementation is still being thought out.
 ```
 print 60 & 13;